-The promising results of these case studies reveal that the model is kilometer-scale atmospheric models are not only able to simulate thunderstorms and their associated heavy precipitation, but also critical impacts of severe convective events, but is

-575 remarkably able to also simulate their drivers storms such as hail and lightning.
+495 The promising results of these case studies reveal that the model is not only able to simulate critical impacts of severe convective events, but is remarkably able to also simulate their drivers.
 This gives us confidence in future applications of hail and lightning diagnostics for climate simulations and analyses of potential changes with further warming of the atmosphere, which is part of a parallel ongoing study.